 In addition to the Php17,888.00 fee, operators should buy Php5,000 worth of load credits from Toktok.
 These credits are needed so that the rider’s app will function for delivery transactions.

 Moreover, the operator purchases the equipment and tools (excluding vehicles) from the company behind Toktok.
 Then, he or she will sell these things to the riders at an agreed mode of payment.

 Likewise, it isn’t clear who should shoulder the accident insurance of riders.
 The company recommends that the operators buy the said insurance.
 However, there isn’t a mandatory provision for this matter.

-JC Worldwide Franchise, the creator of Toktok, put so much burden on its operators and riders.
+JC Premiere, the creator of Toktok, put so much burden on its operators and riders.

 Who Will Make a Lot of Money in Toktok